Infomap class¶

 layer_id (str, optional) – Vertex attribute for layer ids, implying a multilayer network when

-node_idis also present.multilayer_inter_intra_format (bool, optional) – Use intra/inter format to simulate inter-layer links.
+ValueErrorif the attribute does not exist.multilayer_inter_intra_format (bool, optional) – Use intra/inter format to simulate inter-layer links.
 Default

 True.